yiisoft/docs/guide/en/start/creating-project.md

 On Windows, you'll download and run [Composer-Setup.exe](https://getcomposer.org/Composer-Setup.exe).

-Please refer to the [Troubleshooting section of the Composer Documentation](https://getcomposer.org/doc/articles/troubleshooting.md) if you encounter any problems.
+Please refer to the [Troubleshooting section of the Composer's Documentation](https://getcomposer.org/doc/articles/troubleshooting.md) if you meet any problems.
-If you are new to Composer, we also recommend reading at least the [Basic usage section](https://getcomposer.org/doc/01-basic-usage.md) of the Composer documentation.
+If you're new to Composer, we also recommend reading at least the [Basic usage section](https://getcomposer.org/doc/01-basic-usage.md) of the Composer's documentation.

-In this guide, all composer commands assume you have installed composer [globally](https://getcomposer.org/doc/00-intro.md#globally) so that it is available as the `composer` command.
-If you are using the `composer.phar` in the local directory instead, you have to adjust the example commands accordingly.
+In this guide, all composer commands assume you've installed composer [globally](https://getcomposer.org/doc/00-intro.md#globally) so that it's available as the `composer` command.
+If you're using the `composer.phar` in the local directory instead, you have to adjust the example commands accordingly.

-If you had Composer already installed before, make sure you use an up to date version.
+If you had Composer already installed before, make sure you use an up-to-date version.
 You can update Composer by running `composer self-update`.

 ## Creating a project

-With Composer installed, you can create Yii project from a template by running the following command under a Web-accessible folder:
+With Composer installed, you can create a Yii project from a template by running the following command under a Web-accessible folder:

 ```bash